Riddik1E90FF/Riddik1E90FF/README.md

 - 🔭 I’m currently working on ...
-A Discord Bot using OCR for Eve Echoes!
-And I just picked up a new project of helping a friend with a gambling bot!
+A Skyrim-Helgen-Tutorial sequence beating DQN AI.
 - 🌱 I’m currently learning ...
 Python, Java.
 - 🤔 I’m looking for help with ...
-OpenCV Pre-processing filters. :)
+Convolutional Neural Networks
 - 💬 Ask me about ...
-Eve Echoes. :3
+AI or Video Games.
 - 📫 How to reach me: ...
 Discord: expl0deb0ss